aluminiumgeek/goodbye-mihome/README.md

 ###Apps###

 Besides displaying sensors and devices data and change settings from the web interface, you could write some useful apps using Goodbye-MiHome.
-For example, you could parse you electricity supplier website and start red LED blinking on you gateway when there's a news about electricity suspensions in you area.
+For example, you could parse your electricity supplier website and start red LED blinking on you gateway when there's a news about upcoming electricity suspension in your area.

 Some sample apps could be found in `apps` directory.